All you need to know about leakage

 We are required under our Conditions of Appointment to prepare a Code of Practice on Leakage which sets out in detail how leakage related issues are approached and resolved.
 You can download a copy of Code of Practice on Leakage.

-Our Codes of Practice can also be made available to customers in Braille or large print on request by calling our Customer Services Team on 0330 111 0780.
+Our Codes of Practice can also be made available to customers in Braille or large print on request by calling our Billing Team on 0333 000 0113.

 The purpose of the Leakage Code is to explain how we can help or other actions that you can take in the event that you discover that you may have a leak.
 It also gives you some ideas on how to look for the source of a leak.
 Our Leakage Code applies to domestic customers, although we are able to provide assistance to our business customers in the event of a leak.

 Below are some quick questions and answers regarding leaks.
-If you do have any questions or concerns regarding a leak, please call us on 0330 111 0780.
+If you do have any questions or concerns regarding a leak, please contact us.